 Mark currently leads veterinary parasitology teaching at the College and has longstanding research interests in the pathophysiology, epidemiology and control of parasite infections in both domestic and wild animals.

 Mark graduated with a BVetMed degree from the Royal Veterinary College in 1977 and, after a short period in small animal practice, obtained a PhD in Veterinary Parasitology from the College in 1982.
 He was appointed Lecturer in Veterinary Parasitology later the same year, promoted to Senior Lecturer in 1994 and to Professor of Veterinary Parasitology in 2010.
 He co-founded and acted as Co-Director for Masters Courses in Wild Animal Health (1994) and Wild Animal Biology (2003), in collaboration with the Institute of Zoology (Zoological Society of London), and took over as Director of the College's Contract Research Unit from 2006 to 2014.
 Mark was awarded a C. Alma Baker Fellowship in 2000 to support a sabbatical period at Massey University in New Zealand, to study mechanisms of appetite depression in Ostertagia-infected ruminants.
-He was elected a Diplomate Member of the European Veterinary Parasitology College and a Fellow of the Higher Education Academy in 2003.
+He was elected a Diplomate Member of the European Veterinary Parasitology College and a Fellow of the Higher Education Academy in 2003, an RCVS Specialist in Veterinary Parasitology in 2017 and a Fellow of the Royal College of Veterinary Surgeons in 2020.
 Mark's current research focuses on the epidemiology and control of parasite infections in domestic and wild animals.
 He is a member of the Editorial Board for the Journal of Comparative Pathology.

 Mark’s initial research interests focussed on the epidemiology of roundworm parasitism in lactating dairy cows though soon expanded to include the pathophysiology of such infections in growing calves.
 He established the significance of inappetance as a cause of poor weight gain and went on to investigate the cause of anorexia in animals infected with the abomasal nematode, Ostertagia ostertagi.
 Mark investigated new approaches to the control of such infections in the field with Dennis Jacobs and later studied the use of new chemotherapeutic agents in the control of fleas in small animals.